shakenetwork/Sia/doc/Standard.md

 Standard Transaction Rules
 ==========================

-Some transactions will not be accepted by miners unless they appear in a block.
-This is equivalent to the 'IsStandard' function in Bitcoin.
-This file dictates the rules for standard Sia transactions.
+The Sia protocol defines a soft set of rules for transactions.
+These rules are expected to be enforced by most miners however are ultimately optional.
+Some miners may choose to ignore the rules or add additional rules, which means some blocks may have transactions that don't follow the IsStandard rules.

 Transaction Size
 ----------------

 Consensus rules limit the size of a block, but not the size of a transaction.
-Standard rules however limit the size of a single transaction to 16kb.
+Standard rules however limit the size of a single transaction to 32kb.

-A chain of dependent transactions cannot exceed 500kb.
+A chain of dependent transactions cannot exceed 250kb.

 Double Spend Rules
 ------------------

+Current Behavior:
 	When two conflicting transactions are seen, the first transaction is the only one that is kept.
 If the blockchain reorganizes, the transaction that is kept is the transaction that was most recently in the blockchain.
 This is to discourage double spending, and enforce that the first transaction seen is the one that should be kept by the network.
 Other conflicts are thrown out.

 	Transactions are currently included into blocks using a first-come first-serve algorithm.
 Eventually, transactions will be rejected if the fee does not meet a certain minimum.
 For the near future, there are no plans to prioritize transactions with substantially higher fees.
 Other mining software may take alternative approaches.

+Upcoming Behavior:
+	Double spends are allowed, the transaction with the highest miner fee per byte shall be the one that remainins in the transaction pool.
+Child-pays-for-parent and replace-by-fee will be in full effect.

 File Contract Rules
 -------------------